KHL Mladost

-Klub hokeja na ledu Mladost, commonly referred to as KHL Mladost or simply Mladost, is a Croatian ice hockey team that currently plays in the Croatian Ice Hockey Championship.
+Klub hokeja na ledu Mladost, commonly referred to as KHL Mladost or simply Mladost, is a Croatian professional ice hockey team that currently plays in the Croatian Ice Hockey League.

 The club was founded in 1946 as part of HAŠK Mladost and in 1986 became the independent under the name KHL Mladost – Zagreb.

 The KHL Mladost ("Youth") organization puts a large emphasis on junior development.